cmdcolin/SnpEff/src/docs/snpeff/faq.md

 ERROR: Database check failed.
 ```

-To disable these checks, you need to specify *BOTH* commmand line options `-noCheckCds -noCheckProtein`.
+To disable these checks, you need to specify *BOTH* command line options `-noCheckCds -noCheckProtein`.